Evaluate Job Performance

 Evaluation influenced by employee's associations rather than performance.

-Consistently poor performance should be addressed with corrective action.
+Consistently poor performance should be addressed with corrective action in a timely manner and should not wait for an annual performance review.
 For details of the corrective action process, consult the personnel policy manual that covers the employee whose performance is being evaluated.
 An online corrective action resource is also available.